aut0mateEverything/CTF-writeups/Cypher/README.md

 This payload returns the hash of the string "test", which is then used for comparison against the user-provided password hash instead of actual admins hash.

-### Tip

-You can use Burp Suite's proxy to intercept and modify the request, but simply pasting the values directly into the login form fields also works effectively.

 ![Demo page](img/Demopage.png)

 ## Step 5: Cypher injection 2